gabenespoli/extractMIR/README.md

 ## Octave Support

 Currently this is dependant on the MATLAB version of MIR Toolbox.
 It would be nice to use the [Octave implementation](https://github.com/martinarielhartmann/mirtooloct), but filtering doesn't work there which isn't ideal; for example, we can't calculate sub-band spectral flux without filtering.

+# TODO

+- Forget about calling ffmpeg from MATLAB.
+For some unknown reason this is too complicated of a task for MATLAB.
+We'll have to use the MATLAB functions `audioinfo`, `audioread`, and `audiowrite` to get metadata, and convert to a wav file if needed.